rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

 ```

 If you are installing Rancher v2.3.0, the installation is complete.

+### F. For Rancher Prior to v2.3.0, Configure System Charts

 If you are installing Rancher prior to v2.3.0, the final step is to [configure the Rancher system charts.]({{<baseurl>}}/rancher/v2.x/en/installation/options/local-system-charts/#setting-up-system-charts-for-rancher-prior-to-v2-3-0)